 Figure 3.
 Phage plaques originating on a bacterial lawn.

 References: 1E. coli strain ATCC 15597 usually will produce the greatest number of plaques from sewage samples.
-It should be growth overnight in a 250 Erlenmeyer flask containing 100 mL of nutrient or trypticase soy broth and incubated under shaking conditions at 35 °C. Three hours before the phage assay inoculate one mL of this culture into a fresh flask containing 100 mL of nutrient or trypticase soy broth and place in a shaking waterbath at 35 °C to 37 °C. This will ensure that the bacteria are in the log phase of growth.
+It should be growth overnight in a 250-mL Erlenmeyer flask containing 100 mL of nutrient or trypticase soy broth and incubated under shaking conditions at 35 °C. Three hours before the phage assay inoculate one mL of this culture into a fresh flask containing 100 mL of nutrient or trypticase soy broth and place in a shaking waterbath at 35 °C to 37 °C. This will ensure that the bacteria are in the log phase of growth.